 S.M./Ph.D. students are generally supported by a variety of fellowships, research assistantships, and teaching assistantships during their time at MIT.
 These appointments pay tuition, a competitive stipend, and health insurance.
 Students are encouraged to apply for outside fellowships to help finance their graduate studies.
 Some domestic students are supported by NSF, NDSEG, Hertz, and Whitaker fellowships, as well as other government and corporate sources.
 Some international students are supported by their government or a scholarship agency (e.g., Samsung scholarship, ILJU, Royal Thai government) Kwanjeong Scholarship, Canadian NSERC.

 Is it possible to take courses on a part-time basis or as a visiting student?

 The DMSE graduate program requires on-campus attendance at classes that are offered during the day and generally meet 2-3 times per week.
 Please refer to the MIT Office of Graduate Admissions for information about special student admissions and MIT advanced study program.

 How long does it take to earn the doctoral degree in the Department of Materials Science and Engineering at MIT?

-DMSE graduate students normally take between 4 1/2 - 5 years to earn the Ph.D.
+DMSE graduate students normally take about 5 years to earn the Ph.D.